 Besloten vennootschappen or B.V.'s are private companies with limited liability which are typically used for holding purposes.
-Under Netherlands' law no minimal capital requirements apply.
+Under Netherlands' law no limitations apply regarding the owners/shareholders of the company.
+Hence, full foreign ownership is allowed.
+In addition there are no minimal capital requirements.
 Also a specified authorised capital is not required in the articles of association.
 In the context of capital protection, it is further not necessary to submit an auditor's statement in case of a non-cash payment on shares.
 Additionally, the capital can be denominated in a foreign currency.
 Shares do not need to be paid up in full and the parties are free to make arrangements as to when this will happen.

 A B.V. may issue non-voting shares with dividend rights as well as voting shares without dividend rights.
-It provides a flexible manner to separate profit-sharing and voting rights.
+It provides for a flexible manner to separate profit-sharing and voting rights.
 In addition, the articles of association can provide that holders of certain types of shares can exercise multiple votes.
 Additionally, shareholders' meetings can be held outside of the Netherlands (if provided for by the articles of association or those entitled to attend shareholders' meetings have provided their consent).
 Furthermore, it will also be possible to adopt resolutions without holding a meeting in person, provided that those entitled to attend the shareholders' meeting have provided their consent to this manner of adopting resolutions.
 This does not mean, however, that every shareholder has to vote in favour of the proposal.